Surgery is the standard of care for resectable solid tumors.

 Loco-regional approaches, in combination with chemotherapy and/or radiotherapy, are standard therapy in the following settings:

-In the presence of a combination of systemic chemotherapy, radiotherapy and loco-regional is the standard approach, whereby radiotherapy can trigger an anti-cancer immune response that can be further exploited by the new immune-stimulator drugs.
+In the presence of a combination of systemic chemotherapy, radiotherapy is the standard approach, whereby radiotherapy can trigger an anti-cancer immune response that can be further exploited by the new immune-stimulator drugs.

 Controlled administration of radionuclides falls in the field of loco-regional therapies for the treatment of tumors.
 Administration of β-emitting radionuclides vs external radiotherapy presents several advantages: high radiation dose delivery (improved efficacy), low surrounding tissue penetration, low impact on blood vessels, high control of administered energy (limited side effects).

-Radionuclides are administered through a proprietary device engineered to guarantee a precise delivery of the required dose of energy where it is needed, thus overcoming some disadvantages of external beam radiation therapy (EBRT).
+Radionuclides are administered through a delivery system device engineered to guarantee a precise delivery of the required dose of radiation where it is needed, thus overcoming some disadvantages of first line treatment options.